 At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the clinical and commercial development of CTI-1601 or any other product candidates we develop.
 We are also unable to predict when, if ever, material net cash inflows will commence from sales of our product candidates.
-The duration, costs, and timing of clinical trials and development of CTI-1601 or any other product candidates we develop will depend on a variety of factors, including:
+The duration, costs, and timing of clinical trials and development of CTI-1601 or any other product candidates we develop.